-c) Bachelor of Arts (Honours) degree in Criminal Justice & Police Foundations Stream or Corrections Stream or Community & Justices Services Stream or Legal Studies & Administration Stream
+e) Bachelor of Arts (Honours) degree in Criminal Justice & Police Foundations Stream or Corrections Stream or Community & Justices Services Stream or Legal Studies & Administration Stream

-Applicants who have successfully completed two year Police Foundations or a Community & Justice Services or a Law Clerk diploma program at an Ontario CAAT with a cumulative average of B+ (3.5 GPA) or better can be considered for admission to the Bachelor of Arts in Criminal Justice program (Policing or Corrections streams respectively) with advanced standing to a maximum of 45 credits.
-Applicants who have successfully completed two year Community & Justice Services or Police Foundations or a Law Clerk diploma programs at an Ontario CAAT with a cumulative average of "B" (3.0 GPA) or better will be considered for admission to Bachelor of Arts programs with advanced standing to a maximum of 18 credits.
+Applicants who have successfully completed two year Police Foundations or a Community & Justice Services or a Law Clerk diploma program at an Ontario CAAT with a cumulative average of B+ (3.5 GPA) or better can be considered for admission to the Bachelor of Arts in Criminal Justice program (Policing or Corrections streams respectively) with transfer credit to a maximum of 45 credits.
+Applicants who have successfully completed two year Community & Justice Services or Police Foundations or a Law Clerk diploma programs at an Ontario CAAT with a cumulative average of "B" (3.0 GPA) or better will be considered for admission to Bachelor of Arts programs with transfer credit to a maximum of 18 credits.

-d) Special Algonquin, Fanshawe, St. Clair & Sheridan Colleges Advanced Standing Policies for Business Administration diploma e) Special Policy for Fine Arts from a CAAT
+f) Special Algonquin, Fanshawe, St. Clair & Sheridan Colleges Transfer Credit Policies for Business Administration diploma g) Special Policy for Fine Arts from a CAAT